-12th.
-The tides and their irregularities need not be recorded, though the latter continued; since, thus far, they had led to no inferences; not even to those which we had formerly drawn.
-Whatever mystery there might be, respecting this subject, we had to wait for the solution.
-The temperature subsided as low as minus 35°, in the night, and did not exceed 18° in the day.
+The tides and their irregularities need not be recorded, though March 12. the latter continued; since, thus far, they had led to no inferences; not even to those which we had formerly drawn.
+Whatever mystery there might be, respecting this subject, we had to wait for the solu-The temperature subsided as low as minus 35°, in the night, and did not exceed 18° in the day.
 In the morning, two of the dogs, which had escaped from the sledge, returned to the ship, and a third was brought back by a native, its former master, to whose new hut it had found its way.
 He well deserved the reward he received for his honesty; and we also bought from him, notwithstanding our former resolutions, another, which was distinguished as a bear hunter.
 In no long time, Commander Ross returned from his expedition, accompanied by some natives bringing a seal.
-He had found their huts on the ice, about twelve miles to the northeastward, amounting to ten, and had been very kindly treated; his supper being from a young seal, of which he made a favourable report.
+He had found their huts on the ice, about twelve miles to the north-eastward, amounting to ten, and had been very kindly treated; his supper being from a young seal, of which he made a favourable report.
 Their success had been considerable.

-13th.
-The cold increased, with a breeze, but did not prevent the natives from bringing a young seal which they had promised, and part of a musk ox.
+The cold increased, with a breeze, but did not prevent the natives March 13. from bringing a young seal which they had promised, and part of a musk ox.
 Besides the price of their articles, they were treated with a dinner, and departed well pleased.
-The week was concluded with the usual work and proceedings of Saturday and minus 40°.
+The week was concluded with the usual work and proceedings of Saturday and Saturday night.

+The cold went on increasing, and the thermometer fell to minus March 14.
+40°.
 The mercury can freeze in the bulb of this instrument without breaking it.
 Whatever expansion it may undergo on crystallization, if indeed that which has been supposed be true, the increase of bulk is not adequate to this effect.
 It is more likely that if it does not contract, like silver and bismuth, and many other metals, it does not at least vary its dimensions considerably.
 I had fully ascertained that it must have often thus frozen, without having destroyed the bulb, by having broken one of the instruments, at a temperature which had frequently occurred without injury, and having found it in a solid state.
-Some natives came to-day from the northern party; bringing two seals with a dog in place of one that we had returned.
+Some natives came to-day from the northern party; bringing two seals, with a dog in place of one that we had returned.
 A dinner, which, after such journeys, had become a sort of indispensable civility, sent them home very happy.